trustbridge/intergov/docs/channels.rst

    @startuml
    [*] --> Received
    Received --> Confirmed
-   Confirmed : Means that the message has passed through the channel\nOn a blockchain, this means that there are sufficient blocks on top\nOn an RDS this means that the message was commit to the table.\nEffectively the end state for most successful messages.
+   Confirmed : Means that the message has passed through the channel.\nOn a blockchain, this means that there are sufficient blocks on top.\nOn an RDS this means that the message was commit to the table.\nEffectively the end state for most successful messages.
    Received --> Undeliverable
    Undeliverable : The channel was unable to write the message\nand has stopped trying to confirm Confirmed --> Revoked